If you want to explore the sky, a telescope or binoculars for stargazing can make all of the difference!

 - Educational Insights GeoSafari Omega Refractor Telescope (for 10 and up)

 - Celestron AstroFi 90 Wi-Fi Refractor Wireless Refracting Telescope (for 10 and up)

-In between this would be a decent amateur telescope.
+In between, this would be a decent amateur telescope.
 This would be a great way to go.
-These are moderately priced ($300-500), and they are easier to use that a hobbyist telescope.
+These are moderately priced ($300-500), and they are easier to use than a hobbyist telescope.
 If that’s your cup of tea, then see this list of amateur recommendations.